ome/omero-guide-mde/docs/index.rst

 OMERO.mde
 ==========================================
-OMERO.mde is an extension of OMERO.importer to get an overview of available metadata provided by the selected image container and annotate images at import step by standardized key-value templates.
+OMERO.mde is an extension of OMERO.importer to get an overview of available metadata provided by the selected image container and annotate images at import step by standardized key-value input forms.
 Changes of metadata provided by image will be saved as key-value pairs.

 Contents: